ThivyaTS/Artificial-Intelligence-Project/BITI1113/README.md

 We’ll use this algorithms in Python script to train our music recommendation system and review the results.

-The figure below shows the analysis of the dataset that shows the listen count and year of release of the songs.
+The figures below shows the analysis of the dataset. that shows the listen count and year of release of the songs.

 ![image](https://github.com/ThivyaTS/Artificial-Intelligence-Project/blob/main/BITI1113/tableModel1.jpg)

-Table 1 : Table of song_datasetMaster
+&nbsp Table 1 : Table of song_datasetMaster

 ![image](https://github.com/ThivyaTS/Artificial-Intelligence-Project/blob/main/BITI1113/histModel1.jpg)